KevinAst/ReduxEvaluation/README.md

 The real development effort was setting up the [actions](./src/state/actionCreators.js) and [reducers](./src/state).
-Once you get accustomed to it, it is pretty straight forward (**and testable**).
+Once you get accustomed to it, it is very straight forward (**and testable**).

 Once your actions and reducers are in place, invoking the business